 OVERVIEW: This Little Rock, Arkansas-based funder supports education, human services, health, and hospitals.
-First-time grantseekers submit a survey form to start.
+First-time grant seekers need to submit a survey form to start.

 FUNDING AREAS: Education, human services, health and hospitals

 IP TAKE: Arkansas is just one of quite a few places that CAFF supports, but Little Rock is its home base.
-Come to this funder for capital support, endowments, matching grants, and collaborative projects.
+Grant seekers should come to this funder for capital support, endowments, matching grants, and collaborative projects.

-Areas of interest for this funder are education, human services, and health and hospitals.
-Topics that this funder has spoken out on include the cost of college tuition, youth imprisonment, and eating disorders as a mental illness.
+The foundation’s funding priorities include education, human services, and health and hospitals.
+Other topics that this funder supports include the cost of college tuition, youth imprisonment, and eating disorders as a mental illness.

-Education has been a big topic for this funder since the foundation was first established.
+Since the foundation was first established, education has been a big topic for this funder.
 It regularly supports private four-year colleges and universities.
 It also gives grants for technology and software updates, as well as infrastructure assistance.
 On rarer occasions, education grants have gone to building campaigns and major fund drives.

 This foundation typically sticks to one-year grants, and the board meets twice per year to review requests.
-Funding distributions are made each year in mid-December.
-A short online survey is provided on the funder’s website for first-time grantseekers.
-The foundation provides letter of inquiry instructions to organizations it's interested in.
-Proposals are typically due September 15 and March 15 each year and must be sent by mail to the Little Rock office.
+It makes funding distributions each year in mid-December.
+The foundation provides a short online survey on the funder’s website for first-time grant seekers.
+The foundation provides letter of inquiry instructions to organizations it is interested in.
+The deadlines for proposals are typically September 15 and March 15 each year and must be sent by mail to the Little Rock office.

-You may be able to keep up with what this funder is doing and interested in by following its news section.
-However, at the time this profile was written each of the entries was already several years old.
+Grant seekers may be able to keep up with what this funder by following its news section.
+However, it does not appear to be updated frequently.
 There are four staff members at the foundation: president, chief administrative officer, vice president of programs and communications, and office manager.
 There are seven foundation trustees.
 General questions can be directed to the staff by phone at 501-324-2233.
 No email address is provided.